JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 as you might expect.
 With just these tools, we have enough to do anything.

 At this point we're ready to start on the tutorial project, a simple interpreter for the lambda calculus.
-I've set this up as a modification of the interpreter Steven Diehl The lambda calculus is very closely related to Haskell itself.
+I've set this up as a modification of the interpreter Steven Diehl builds in Chapter 4 of his (incomplete) "Write Yourself a Haskell."
+The lambda calculus is very closely related to Haskell itself.
 Every statement in lambda calculus is an "expression."
 Expressions can be either variable names, functions, or function applications.
 We need a way to express this in Haskell:
 ```Haskell